jklasa/slang/SPECIFICATION.md

 add slow_var slow_var 2
 add slow_var slow_var 3   ; much slower method for computing same answer of 6

-; the below loop prints 10 digits from a string and uses a compound variable ; to replace pointer arithmetic that can be more cumbersome in select ; situations cpy str "0123456789"
+; the below loop prints 10 digits from a string and uses a variable expression ; to replace pointer arithmetic that can be more cumbersome in select ; situations cpy str "0123456789"